The Fire Raisers (film)

-The Fire Raisers is a 1934 British drama film directed by Michael Powell.
-It was described by Powell as "a sort of Warner Brothers newspaper headline story;" and marked the first of his four films with actor Leslie Banks.
+The Fire Raisers is a 1934 British drama film directed by Michael Powell and starring Leslie Banks, Anne Grey, Carol Goodner and Frank Cellier.
+It was written by Jerome Jackson and Powell.

+It was described by Powell as "a sort of Warner Brothers newspaper headline story" and marked the first of his four films with actor Leslie Banks.

 Plot

 Jim Bronson is an insurance investigator, but he's unhappy with his work and gets involved with a gang of arsonists.
-His conscience is troubling him ...
+His conscience is troubling him...